SEMIRAMIS

 Abstract

+In this research project we aim to develop a toolkit for ML-based architectural design.
 Traditionally, architectural design involves combining and optimizing many criteria and constraints.
 For performance-driven design, architects and engineers create parametric design models to generate, simulate and evaluate many design instances, to gather performance feedback on design alterations.
 However, this is typically a hierarchical process, unable to deal with multiple concurrent objectives and only investigating a narrow spectrum of the design space.
+Here, instead of tuning input parameters until the result meets certain performance criteria, we envision that machine learned models of the design problem will allow us to find and explore design instances in the proximity of the specified performance goals.

 People